Dhanushree-15/Dhanushree-15/README.md

 - 🔭 Currently learning and building cool things
 - 🌱 Always curious to explore new tech
-- 💻 Focused on becoming a full-stack developer
+- 💻 Focused on becoming a Java developer
 - 📫 How to reach me:https://www.linkedin.com/in/dhanushree-s-p-680234265

 ---